teletubbymilk/IntroToProg-Python-Mod07/docs/index.md

 I demonstrated my understanding for structured error handling in three ways.
 First is just printing a customized message when the code does not work, by using the try and except function.
 Another way was to print the message but also show what type of error occurred.

 ## Running the script
 First, I ran the script in PyCharm to check if it is running correctly.
-(Figure 4&5)

 I also ran the script in Command Shell/ Terminal to check that it also runs on the computer.
 To test this script on terminal, I searched for terminal on spotlight search.
 Then I copied the file path on the terminal and ran it through python.
-(Figure 6&7)

 ## Summary
 By going through the module course notes and reading the python programming book, I was able to successfully create a python script that shows how to use pickling and structured error handling.
 This program demonstrates my understanding of how to use text files, binary files, and error handling.